patchedsoul/plata-theme/README.md

  >
  >   * Plata employs **SassC** wrapper of `libsass` to generate CSS stylesheets.
  >   * Plata uses `inkscape` to generate installable PNG files.
- >   * Plata uses `glib-compile-resources` to compile the gresource files for Gtk+ and Gnome-Shell.
+ >   * Plata uses `glib-compile-resources` to compile the gresource files for Gtk and Gnome-Shell.
  >   * `glib-2.0 >= 2.53`, Gnome-Shell 3.26 theming is used if `--enable-gnome`.

 3. Build and install system-wide: